prplfoundation/data-elements/doc/AdminGuide.md

 ###iv.
 Build Image Management###

 Over time, OpenWrt images may proliferate, representing various options, etc.  This is a file management issue on the build machine.
 However, on the Access Point itself, it's useful to be able to identify the origin of the flashed image.
-In the Web U/I, under `Status -> Kernel Log`, the first line shown includes the build username@hostname along with a build timestamp.
+In the Web U/I, under `Status -> System Log`, the first line shown includes the build username@hostname along with a build timestamp.
+Alternatively, you may type ```logread``` at the command line in an ssh session to view syslog.

+More detail on OpenWrt logging is available here: [https://wiki.openwrt.org/doc/howto/log.essentials](https://wiki.openwrt.org/doc/howto/log.essentials).